Whether you’re a responsible breeder facing the question of when to retire your dogs or you’re looking for a puppy – age matters.

 That’s within the consensus of the breeding clubs which recommend 3 – 4 litters for a female in a breeding lifetime.

-By the way: While the 5-6 year rule and 3-4 litter rule restrains the breeding time frame pretty well, it’s not advised to have your dog have the first litter at 5 years or older.
+By the way: While the 5-6 year rule and 3-4 litter rule restrain the breeding time frame pretty well, it’s not advised to have your dog have the first litter at 5 years or older.

 Recommended Reading: How Long are Dogs Pregnant?